adon-cloudcannon/nginx-astro-site/src/pages/how-to/docker.md

          http://localhost/config/applications/express/working_directory
 ```

-This approach is applicable to any Unit-supported apps with external
+This approach is applicable to any Unit-supported apps with external dependencies.
-dependencies.

-<a id="docker-multi"></a>
+&nbsp;

 ## Multilanguage Images

-Earlier, Unit had a **-full** Docker image with modules for all supported
-languages, but it was discontinued with version 1.22.0.
-If you still need a
-multilanguage image, use the following **Dockerfile** template that starts
-with the minimal Unit image based on [Debian 11](../installation.md#debian-11)
-and installs official language module packages:
+Earlier, Unit had a **\-full** Docker image with modules for all supported languages, but it was discontinued with version 1.22.0.
+If you still need a multilanguage image, use the following **Dockerfile** template that starts with the minimal Unit image based on [Debian 11](../installation.md#debian-11) and installs official language module packages:

 ```docker
 FROM unit:1.32.1-minimal